-New Zealand passport holders can currently obtain a 'visa on arrival' in Egypt & Jordan.
-Wendy Wu Tours we will have a 'meet and greet' representative available to assist you with this on arrival.
-Please be advised that your passport must have at least six months validity left on it when you arrive back to New Zealand.
+Jordan - New Zealand passport holders can currently obtain a visa on arrival in Jordan.
+Wendy Wu Tours will have a 'meet and greet' representative available to assist you with this on arrival.

+Your passport needs to be valid for at least six months beyond your intended return date to New Zealand.